A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Implementation and Performance

 \subsection{Laser Stability Experiment}

 In a standard laboratory environment, a laser frequency locking experiment was performed using a custom-built mode-locked femtosecond fiber laser.
 Fig.\ref{fig:laser} shows the scene of the laser frequency locking experiment.
+The laser uses a semiconductor saturable absorber mirror (SESAM) and a 9-shaped resonator to generate a femtosecond pulse seed source, achieving passive mode-locking.
+The repetition rate is tuned by adjusting the cavity length using a PZT.
 The laser operates at a center wavelength of 1550 nm, with a repetition rate of 50 MHz and a tunable range of ±400 Hz, delivering an average optical power of 100 mW.
 Two 4 mW optical signals were extracted via a fiber coupler and connected to PDs for optical-to-electrical conversion.
-One signal was directed to the system for frequency locking, while the other was sent to a commercial phase noise analyzer to measure the frequency difference.
+One signal was directed to the system for frequency locking, while the other was sent to a commercial phase noise analyzer (model 53100A) to measure the frequency difference.

-The laser repetition frequency was compared to a rubidium atomic clock to generate the error signal.
-A 500 Hz LPF was applied to the error signal to remove high-frequency noise, and the filtered signal was then sent through a DAC to control the laser repetition frequency by adjusting the PZT.
+As the laser used in the experiment has a repetition frequency of 50 MHz, a 20x frequency multiplication was applied in the EAM, which amplifies the frequency error by a factor of 20.
+In the DFLM, a 500 Hz LPF was applied to the error signal to remove high-frequency noise, and the filtered signal was then sent through a DAC to control the laser repetition frequency by adjusting the PZT.
 The feedback frequency was set to 1 kHz, which was limited by the PZT.

-To evaluate the frequency locking performance and long-term stability, a Microchip phase noise analyzer (model 53100A) was used to measure the frequency difference.
-Both the reference for frequency locking and the analyzer were connected to a high-stability rubidium atomic clock with a nominal stability of $2 \times 10^{-11}@1s$.
+The system was locked using the rubidium atomic clock mentioned earlier as the high stability reference source, which has a nominal stability of $2 \times 10^{-11}@1s$.
+The same phase noise analyzer (model 53100A) was used to measure the frequency difference and the rubidium atomic clock was also used as the reference source for the phase noise analyzer.
 The gate time was initially set to 0.001 seconds due to the large free-running frequency difference, and later adjusted to 1 second after locking.